Competitive Foods in Schools

 Competitive foods are foods and beverages available for sale to students on school premises, separately from reimbursable meals and Afterschool Snack Program (ASP) snacks served through the U.S. Department of Agriculture's (USDA) Child Nutrition Programs (CNPs).
 Under Section 10-215b-1 of the Regulations of Connecticut State Agencies, competitive foods also include candy, coffee, tea, and soft drinks that are given to students on school premises from 30 minutes before up through 30 minutes after the operation of any CNPs.

-• Sales means the exchange of a determined amount of money or its equivalent (such as coupons, tickets, tokens, and similar items) for foods and beverages.
+• Sales means the exchange of a determined amount of money or its equivalent (such as tickets, coupons, tokens, and similar items) for foods and beverages.
 Sales also include programs and activities that charge a fee that includes the cost of foods and beverages provided to students, and activities that suggest a student donation in exchange for foods and beverages.
-Under Connecticut’s statutes and regulations for competitive foods, sales include coupons and similar items that are given to students (such as food rewards) and can be exchanged for foods and beverages.
-However, the USDA's Smart Snacks nutrition standards do not apply when coupons and similar items are given to students.
+Under Connecticut’s statutes and regulations for competitive foods, sales also include tickets and similar items that are given to students (such as food rewards) and can be exchanged for foods and beverages.

 • School premises include all areas of the property under the jurisdiction of the local or regional board of education, the Connecticut Technical Education and Career System (CTECS), and the governing authority district or school.

-Federal and state laws require that competitive foods available for sale to students on school premises must comply with nutrition standards and other restrictions.
+Federal and state laws require that competitive foods available for sale to students on school premises must comply with nutrition standards, restrictions for selling and giving certain foods and beverages to students, and the accrual of income from selling foods and beverages to students

 Summary of Requirements for Competitive Foods